jeffreyclu/mta-gtfs/README.md

   console.log(result);
 });
 ```
-An array of ids may also be passed to this method.
+An array of stop ids may also be passed to this method.
 The stop ids given here are used in `mta.schedule()`.

 ### Get MTA service status info